 Polska is full of history and the Polish are great lovers of knowledge of the past so you will find many museums in the country.

 Poland has a long history and has been an important trading route that has been invaded by many different groups over the past 1,000 years.
 Museums are a great way to explore the nations history about the inhabitants of the land in the past, their lives and customs.

 Some of the museums shown below may have an article about them here on Kraków Travel Guide.
 Follow the link for the article.
-For the rest, if you see something you like or wish to know more about please contact the museum directly as we take the attitude that their own website will have more up to date details on what they offer than if we were to include it here.
+For the rest, if you see something you like or wish to know more about please contact the museum directly as I take the attitude that their own website will have more up to date details on what they offer than if I were to include it here.

 What ever museum you run, if you wish to advertise it on Kraków Travel Guide or elsewhere on the website at no cost please contact me.

 The Czartoryski Museum and Library was founded in Puławy in 1796 and is now in Kraków.
 It is described as being one of the oldest museums in the country.
 The exhibits on show at the present time include those from a private collection of Princess Izabela Czartoryska.